 Secured Credit Cards

-If you don’t qualify for a traditional credit card, a secured credit card can be a good alternative.
-These cards require a refundable security deposit, which typically determines your credit limit.
+If you don’t qualify for a traditional credit card, a secured card is a good entry point.
+It requires a refundable security deposit and functions just like a regular credit card.
+Responsible use helps establish revolving credit history.

 See also: Best Secured Cards of 2025